SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/CaseStudyOne/CaseStudyOne.md

 ```

-We define a method that lazy initialize the `films` variable to an ordered collection.
+We define a method that lazy initializes the `films` variable to an ordered collection.

 ```language=Smalltalk
 ImdbFilm class >> films